Skip to content

 Bulk API 2.0

-For high-volume migrations, Bulk API 2.0 is the workhorse:
+For high-volume migrations, Bulk API 2.0 does the heavy lifting:

 FeatureBulk API 2.0